 Toyota offers a first-class tow package that is available on most trim levels of the Tundra.

-The Toyota Tundra towing package includes the following:
+The current Toyota Tundra towing package includes the following:

 - Class IV tow hitch receiver (TripleTech frame with trailer hitch integrated into the frame)